ArnaudPoletto/cs-498-urban-light-movement-analysis/README.md

 ## Motion Analysis

-## Motion Analysis

 ### 5.1.
 Description

 In this section of our study, we concentrate on evaluating ground-level movements within various urban and natural scenes.
 This analysis is pivotal in understanding the dynamic interplay between different elements in an environment, such as people, vehicles, and vegetation.
 Our approach utilises advanced deep learning models and algorithms to dissect and quantify these movements, providing a detailed understanding of how these elements interact and contribute to the overall dynamics of the scenes.

 The primary objective is to analyse ground-level movements including movements of people, vehicles, and vegetation in different scenes.
-We employ the Grounded-Segment-Anything Model (GSAM) for semantic segmentation.
+We employ the Grounded-Segment-Anything Model (GSAM) for semantic segmentation [12].
 This model showcases a zero-shot capability, effectively segmenting images based on textual descriptions.
 Its versatility allows for precise segmentation of diverse objects in a scene, ranging from pedestrians to vehicles.
-To measure optical flow, we use the Recurrent All-pairs Field Transforms (RAFT) model.
+To measure optical flow, we use the Recurrent All-pairs Field Transforms (RAFT) model [13].
 This deep learning-based method excels in capturing the movement of objects with high accuracy, providing insights into the directional and magnitude aspects of flow within the scenes.

 Our study categorises 15 scenes into three distinct types based on the level and type of activity observed:
   1. Scenes with only passive movements (e.g., movements due to wind).